-Eligible students are provided with a $250 voucher to use at a FedUni bookstore to assist with the cost of textbooks.
+Eligible students are provided with a $200 voucher to use at a FedUni bookstore to assist with the cost of textbooks.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate degree.
+Eligible students may be awarded a maximum of one (1) Book Grant.

 Availability: Ongoing while stocks last

-The nursing grant allows eligible students to apply for a complete nursing kit valued at $150 (as shown).
+The nursing grant allows eligible students for a complete nursing kit.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate nursing degree.

-- Rural Placement Grants - as part of the Rural Health Multidisciplinary Training (RHMT) program.
-Eligible students can receive $200 per week of placement.
-To be eligible for the grant you completing placement in a 2 week block or more in a rural area other than the town you currently reside.
+- Rural Health Placement Grants - as part of the Rural Health Multidisciplinary Training (RHMT) program, eligible students can receive $200 per week of placement.
+To be eligible for the grant you completing placement in a 3 week block or more in a rural area other than the town you currently reside.
+PLEASE NOTE: Rural Health funding has now been exhausted for 2019.
+We cannot awarded any more Rural Health Placement Grants.

 Additional information required